 Alcohol abuse has long been a problem in our society that often gets overlooked when the news is full of headlines warning about the dangers of drugs.
-However, it is essential to note the severe role that alcohol plays in the development of addictions.
+Alcohol can be a gateway drug because it is a depressant and thus it lowers inhibition and slows down the decision making process.
+That’s why negative things can happen when intoxicated with alcohol that otherwise would not happen if you aren’t drinking.
+Acohol plays a severe role that alcohol plays in the development of addictions.
 In most people’s lives, alcohol is one of the first mind-altering substances that they’ll try.
 Yet, people often fail to think about the serious long-term consequences that can come with taking that very first sip.
 When you find yourself wondering is alcohol considered a gateway drug, it is time to explore exactly how that couple of drinks could lead someone down a dangerous road.

 What Is a Gateway Drug?